 Zaytinya (Penn Quarter)

-Chef and humanitarian José Andrés is known around the world, but D.C. is homebase.
-Andrés first won the hearts of D.C. residents with his tapas restaurant Jaleo, but when Zaytinya opened in 2002, he showed that his talents went beyond Spanish food, and the restaurant was quickly recognized as the best Mediterranean in the city, garnering praise from local critics and a Michelin Bib Gourmand award for four years and counting.
-The restaurant serves a menu of mezze (small plates) inspired by the cuisines of the Mediterranean in a modernist white room with soaring ceilings.
+Chef and humanitarian José Andrés is known around the world, but D.C. is his homebase.
+Andrés first won the hearts of D.C. residents with his tapas restaurant Jaleo.
+But when Zaytinya opened in 2002, he showed that his talents went beyond Spanish food, and the restaurant was quickly recognized as the best Mediterranean in the city, garnering praise from local critics in addition to a Michelin Bib Gourmand award for four years and counting.
+The restaurant serves a menu of mezze inspired by the cuisines of the Mediterranean in a modernist white room with soaring ceilings.
 Vegetarians will appreciate the large selection of meat-free dishes such as smoked beet salad with feta, pomegranate, roasted pistachios, and clementines, while meat and seafood lovers can choose from an array of kebabs or grilled Mediterranean octopus served over a yellow split pea purée.
 Be sure to explore the wine list, which organizes bottles from Lebanon and Greece into a user-friendly format under headers such as “wines like Chardonnay,” listed in order of lightest to fullest body.

 Takeout: Takeout and delivery are available via the restaurant’s website and through most third-party apps.